ManiVaultStudio/GeneSurfer/README.md

 ## Installation
 GeneSurfer is built as a plug-in for the ManiVault application building system.
 For more information about ManiVault Studio, see [**ManiVault**](https://www.manivault.studio/).

-The installer of this software which includes the GeneSurfer plugin can be downloaded [**here**](https://osf.io/eg97r/).
+The installer of this software which includes the GeneSurfer plugin can be downloaded [**here**](https://osf.io/u6cej).

 Currently, only a Windows installer is provided, Linux and Mac will follow in the coming period.

-## Example Dataset
+## Example Projects and Data
-The Allen Brain Cell Atlas dataset is used to demonstrate the usage of GeneSurfer.
-To explore this dataset, a minimum of 16GB of memory is required.
-Download the project file containing this dataset [**here**](https://osf.io/eg97r/).
+Our main analysis and figures in the paper are based on the Allen Brain Cell Atlas[1].
+To reproduce the key results, we recommend downloading the `.mv` [**project file for ABC Atlas**](https://osf.io/47z2y), which contains saved UI configurations and data.
+A minimum of 16GB memory is required, 32GB+ recommended.

+To demonstrate GeneSurfer's general applicability, we also tested it on datasets from other spatial transcriptomics platforms.
+All files are available via [**our OSF repository**](https://osf.io/eg97r/wiki/).

 ### Data source
-Yao, Z., van Velthoven, C.T.J., Kunst, M. et al. A high-resolution transcriptomic and spatial atlas of cell types in the whole mouse brain.
+[1] Yao, Z., van Velthoven, C.T.J., Kunst, M. et al. A high-resolution transcriptomic and spatial atlas of cell types in the whole mouse brain.
 Nature 624, 317–332 (2023). https://doi.org/10.1038/s41586-023-06812-z